degreepath/auditor/tests/snapshots/2018-19/major/mathematics.md

 ## Level III
-For this requirement, you must take at least two courses from among the following:
+For this requirement, you must have at least two courses taken with the “math_level_3” `attributes` attribute.

-- MATH 330
-- MATH 340
-- MATH 344
-- MATH 348
-- MATH 352
-- MATH 356
-- MATH 364
-- MATH 382
-- MATH 384
-- MATH 396
-- MSCS 341
-- MSCS 390
-- STAT 322
-- CSCI 315
-- CSCI 333

 ## Sequence
-> Note: A 200-300-level sequence of two courses, at least one of which must be a
-> Mathematics course.

 For this requirement, you must do one of the following:

+- take both MATH 220 and MATH 356
+- take both MATH 220 and MSCS 341
+- take both MATH 224 and MATH 348
+- take both MATH 226 and MATH 340
 - take both MATH 230 and MATH 330
-- take both MATH 226 and MATH 340
+- take both MATH 232 and MATH 364
 - take both MATH 244 and MATH 344
-- take both MATH 224 and MATH 348
 - take both MATH 252 and MATH 352
-- take both MATH 220 and MATH 356
-- take both MATH 232 and MATH 364
 - take both MATH 262 and STAT 322
-- take both MATH 220 and MSCS 341